AdamMokhtar/VZ_store/README.md

 The application uses Postgres DB and SpringBoot framework.

 The application also includes an openapi file swagger and a postman collection.
- The two files can be found under the following path.Cancel changes
+ The two files can be found under the following path.

 ```
 VZ_store/storeAPI/src/main/resources/static